FrostyX/infra-docs/packagedatabase.rst

 maintainer.

 .. warning:: pseudo users often have a dash in their name.
 We create email
-        aliases via puppet that have dashes in their name in order to not collide with fas usernames (users cannot create usernames with dashes via the webui).
+        aliases via ansible that have dashes in their name in order to not collide with fas usernames (users cannot create usernames with dashes via the webui).
 Make sure that any pseudo-users you create do not clash with existing email aliases.